- Match Centre

 He made his debut away at Widnes in April 2012 and scored a hat-trick.

-2013 was his breakout season as he added 13 tries in 11 matches - including two when Saints beat Wigan in a dramatic clash in July.
+But 2013 was his breakout season adding 13 tries in 11 matches - including two when Saints beat Wigan in a dramatic clash in July.

 Adam is sponsored by 3D Electrical Supplies.

-Penrith Panther Luke Walsh joined on a two-year contract, with an option for a further year.
+He joined on a two-year contract from Penrith Panthers with an option for a further year.

-He scored the opening try on his Panthers' debut and immediately became their first choice half back.
-He was also named the club's Players' Player of the Year in 2011.
+He scored the opening try on his debut and was also named the club's Players' Player of the Year in 2011 - before joining the Saints.

-MOSE Masoe is sure to be a fans' favourite at Saints standing at six foot four and the best part of 18 stone.
+MOSE Masoe is a real fans' favourite at Saints standing at six foot four and the best part of 18 stone.

 His performances in the World Cup saw defenders trailing at his wake and the opposition shuddering from his bone crunching hits.